FirmLeelayana/shoestring-hackathon-2020/README.md

-# shoestring-hackathon-2020
+# Digital Manufacturing on a Shoestring Hackathon 2020
-Automated machine vision inspection using machine learning for small SMEs
+Project: Create an automated machine vision inspection workflow using machine learning, targeted at small SMEs.

-Code used for the IfM Hackathon 2020, regarding Automated Machine Vision Quality Inspection:
+Code used for the IfM Hackathon 2020, regarding "Automated Machine Vision Quality Inspection", which aims to develop a vision system for inspecting products against predefined quality standards.

-Develop a vision system for inspecting products against predefined quality standards
+Notes:
 - Used ImageAI open source code to train h5 file to bottle image dataset
 - Can change object of interest by retraining data and changing h5 file
 - Detects bottle, barcode, scans barcode, estimates height of bottle, and writes all the data to an external spreadsheet file